How to set up a Southwest account and start earning valuable rewards

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-Southwest is a favorite of miles-and-points enthusiasts for its reasonable airfares, incredibly generous baggage policy, absence of change or cancellation fees and fun service.
+Southwest is a favorite of miles-and-points enthusiasts for its reasonable airfares, incredibly generous baggage policy and absence of change or cancellation fees — plus, their points don’t expire!
 Now that they’ve expanded their route network (flights to Hawaii!), more and more people are considering flying Southwest.

 To get the most out of your Southwest flights you’ll need to set up a Southwest account.
 It’s free and couldn’t be easier.
 Once you have a Southwest Rapid Rewards account, you can add to your points balance by opening a Southwest credit card that comes with valuable welcome bonuses and earns you points for spending:

 - Southwest® Rapid Rewards® Premier Business Credit Card